-This section addresses those situations where youth who have previously received services from the Society may seek additional supports in the form of finances, medical or dental care, clinical services or assistance with living arrangements through Continued Care and Support for Youth (CCSY) or Renewed Youth Support (RYS).
+This section addresses those situations where youth who have previously received services from the Society may seek additional supports in the form of finances, medical or dental care, clinical services or assistance with living arrangements through Continued Care and Support for Youth (CCSY), Renewed Youth Support (RYS), or a Voluntary Youth Services Agreement (VYSA).
 It is recognized that youth having previously been subject to an order with the Society, have an entitlement to request additional supports and services from Children's Aid Societies.